The adventure of converting a 1989 bus into a cozy tiny home.

-This was early May, and another turning point for us.
-We needed to move the bus from it’s winter home to it’s new summer home a little over an hour away.
+Early May 2017 was another turning point for us.
+We needed to move the bus from it's winter home to it's new summer home a little over an hour away.

-That meant we NEEDED to bite the bullet at get it inspected at the garage to make it road-ready and legal.
+That meant we NEEDED get it inspected at the garage to make it road-ready and legal.

-To say we were nervous would be a HUGE understatement.
-We dropped it off at Ray’s garage and put as much positive energy out into the universe as possible in the 24 hours that followed, waiting anxiously for that follow up phone call.
+To say we were nervous to take our bus in would be a HUGE understatement.
+We put as much positive energy out into the universe as possible in the 24 hours that followed, waiting anxiously for that follow up phone call.

 Visions of the hours and hours of work behind us...

 We've heard really sad stories of skoolie converters taking their pride and joy bus conversion that they've been working so hard on into the garage only to be told it needs MAJOR work, expensive work.